-The System Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).
+The Zendesk Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).

 To increase your understanding of service incidents, and the framework behind them, see the following:

-The System Status page displays status information related to your own Zendesk domain:
+The Zendesk Status page displays status information related to your own Zendesk domain:

-On the System Status page, you can view the following:
+On the Zendesk Status page, you can view the following:

 - Current active incidents